Jilissa Zoltko Flaunts Cleavage & Killer Body In Sexy Lingerie

-Jilissa Zoltko took to Instagram late Monday, February 1, to share two smoking-hot snaps with her 1.1 million followers.
+Jilissa Zoltko took to Instagram late on Monday, February 1, to share two smoking-hot snaps with her 1.1 million followers.
 The hot law student is famous for showing off her incredibly fit figure in scanty outfits, and the latest update was no different.
 The model looked stunning in a sexy lingerie set that did nothing but favors her enviable physique.

 Jilissa rocked an all-white bra-and-panty combo from Lounge Underwear.
 The bra featured classic balconette cups made of soft material.
 Although the cups were made of semi-sheer fabric, it was thick enough to cover the necessary bits.
 The undergarment featured a plunging neckline, which showcased her décolletage, and the underwire pushed up her breasts and enhanced her cleavage.
 The signature Lounge logo was printed all over the piece.

-Jilissa was photographed indoors in her scanty intimates.
-The nearby window let in plenty of natural light and illuminated the whole place and her bodacious curves.

 The influencer stood next to the window and posed in the middle of the frame, showing off her lingerie.
 She angled her body and popped her hip to the side, raising her left leg with her knee bent.
 Notably, the posture helped enhance the curves of her hips.
 The babe placed her left hand on the windowsill while she touched her midriff with her other hand.
-She looked straight into the camera with her head tilted.
+She looked straight at the camera with her head tilted.

 A swipe to the right showed Jilissa in a similar stance.
-This time, she held onto the casing and raised her right hand to her head, running some fingers through her hair.
+That time, she held onto the casing and raised her right hand to her head, running some fingers through her hair.
 She smiled while gazing at the lens.

 Jilissa styled her blond tresses in loose waves, letting the lengths fall over her shoulder, with the ends grazing her bust.
 She accessorized with two necklaces, studs, bangles, and rings.
-She also had her nails painted in a french tip style.
+She also had her nails painted in a French tip style.

 Jilissa dropped an angel emoji in the caption.
 She gave credit to Lounge Underwear by tagging the brand in the picture.

-As of this writing, the social media share garnered more than 54,000 likes and over 760 comments.
+As of this writing, the social media share has garnered more than 54,000 likes and over 760 comments.
 Many of her online supporters dropped messages and compliments about her fit physique and busty display.

 "Such a beauty," a fellow influencer wrote.

-“I wanna frame this,” commented another follower.
+"I wanna frame this," another follower commented.

-“You have an angelic face and a beautiful smile,” added a third admirer.
+"You have an angelic face and a beautiful smile," a third admirer added.